telerik/kendo-react/docs/knowledge-base/grid-custom-header-cell-with-sorting-and-columnmenu.md

 Following is an example demonstrating the correct headerCell structure for rendering the sort and the columnMenu icons:

 {% meta height:420 %}
+{% embed_file grid/custom-header-cell-with-sorting-and-columnmenu/app.jsx preview %}
-{% embed_file grid/custom-header-cell-with-sorting-and-columnmenu/main.jsx preview %}
+{% embed_file grid/custom-header-cell-with-sorting-and-columnmenu/main.jsx %}
 {% endmeta %}